From The Archives

 The year in which the band relocate from Sydney to Melbourne and are joined by Warren Ellis [Dirty Three] and Jim White [Dirty Three].

 Brief history: The Blackeyed Susans (MkI) formed in Perth in 1989 and consisted of Ross Bolleter, Phil Kakulas [Martha's Vineyard, Triffids], Alsy MacDonald [Triffids], David McComb [Triffids] and Rob Snarski [Chad's Tree].
 They relocated to Sydney in 1990 (MkII), coming together when it suited them for the pleasure of playing.
-By early 1992 (MkIII) they reassembled in Melbourne, where they enlist Warren Ellis [Dirty Three] and Jim White [Dirty Three].
+By early 1992 (MkIII) -and after David McComb returned from living in London- they reassembled in Melbourne, where they enlist Warren Ellis [Dirty Three] and Jim White [Dirty Three].

 Melbourne line-up #3 (June 1992 - August 1993):